fxgsell/MScProject/MapExplorer/Documentation/MapExplorerREADME.txt

 cd nxt
 rosdep install nxt
 rosmake nxt
-(there is an unavoidable failure building a visualisation part of the package but as this is uneeded you can ignore the build failure).
+(There is an unavoidable failure building a visualisation part of the package but as this is uneeded you can ignore the build failure).

-Warning: This launcher can be tempramental, if the launcher fails for whatever reason: first make sure the nxt brick is turned on, secondly recopy and remake the folder and it will work.
+Warning: This launcher can be temperamental, if the launcher fails for whatever reason: first make sure the nxt brick is turned on, secondly recopy and remake the folder and it will work.

 ## Make and compile commandStreamer for the hexapod.